 Their natural humor, from their Pug parent, makes them a comedic pooch, and a great match for families with children.

-It is thought that this breed was first bred with the designer breeding craze in an attempt to create a new crossbreed.
+It is thought that this breed was first bred during the designer breeding craze in an attempt to create a new crossbreed.
 As a result, it is not particularly common and it may be difficult to find a responsible breeder.

 This dog is a great match for those who would like a Pug but are worried about the health implications of brachycephalic (i.e. flat faced) dogs.